 If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
-For a complete list of QLEs, visit the FEHB website at www.opm.gov/insure/lifeevents.
-If you need assistance, please contact your employing agency, personnel/payroll office, or retirement office.
+For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-event.
+If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/payroll office, or retirement office.